Andrea-Suardi/Airbnb-Project/LOGBOOK.md

 High Relevance and Scale: ~40k-50k listings per snapshot, diverse neighborhoods (Manhattan vs. Brooklyn), and real-world challenges (e.g., regulations post-2023 reduced listings, which you can analyze).
 It's a benchmark city in Airbnb research, making your work comparable to papers/blogs.
 Portfolio Appeal: A focused NYC project lets you showcase end-to-end skills (data cleaning, EDA, modeling, deployment via Streamlit/Flask).
 You can add visuals like maps (using Folium/Geopandas) of predicted high-potential areas.
 Mention expansion potential: "Future work: Adapt model to LA/SF for cross-market comparison."
 Practicality: Data is free, well-documented, and includes geo-features for spatial analysis (e.g., distance to subways).
 Avoid smaller cities (e.g., Asheville) with sparse data/history.

+## variabile target
+Use review data to label listings as "High-Potential" (e.g., average rating > 4.5/5 or above median) or "Standard" for listings with sufficient reviews (e.g., ≥5 reviews to ensure reliable averages).

+## validation workflow

+Step 1: Select Snapshots:

+Choose a training snapshot (e.g., t=2023-06) with listings and historical reviews to build your model.
+Use review data to label listings as "High-Potential" (e.g., average rating > 4.5/5 or above median) or "Standard" for listings with sufficient reviews (e.g., ≥5 reviews to ensure reliable averages).
+Choose a prediction snapshot (e.g., t+1=2023-12) to identify "new" listings (those not in 2023-06).
+These simulate cold-start listings with no reviews at t+1.
+Choose a validation snapshot (e.g., t+2=2024-06 or later, ideally 2024-12/2025-03) where new listings from t+1 have accumulated reviews.
+This lets you compute their actual average ratings to check your predictions.

+Step 2: Preprocessing:

+Training Data (2023-06): Merge listings and reviews.
+Filter listings with enough reviews to compute a reliable target label (e.g., mean rating > 4.5 = "High-Potential").
+Engineer features: price, amenities (one-hot), description (TF-IDF), neighborhood (encoded), host_is_superhost, etc.
+Prediction Data (2023-12): Identify new listings by comparing listing IDs (in 2023-12 but not 2023-06).
+Extract same features, no reviews needed (cold-start).
+Validation Data (2024-06 or later): For those new listings, pull reviews to compute actual average ratings as ground truth.

+Step 3: Model Training and Prediction:

+Train a classifier (e.g., logistic regression, XGBoost) on 2023-06 data to predict "High-Potential" vs. "Standard" based on features.
+Apply the model to new listings in 2023-12 to predict their class.

+Step 4: Validation:

+In 2024-06 (or later), compute actual average ratings for those predicted listings (if they have ≥5 reviews).
+Compare predicted class to actual (e.g., true if predicted "High-Potential" and rating > 4.5).
+Metrics: Accuracy, precision (key for "High-Potential" to minimize false positives), recall, F1-score, AUC-ROC.
+Visualize confusion matrix.

+Step 5: Iterate:

+Test robustness by shifting snapshots (e.g., train on 2023-12, predict on 2024-06, validate on 2024-12).
+This shows your model generalizes across time.